vantt/redirect-cloudflare/docs/README.md

-# URL Shortener Documentation
+# Central Redirect Hub Documentation

-This directory contains all documentation for the URL shortener project.
+This directory contains all documentation for the URL Redirect project.
 Each subdirectory serves a specific purpose and contains relevant documentation.

 ## Directory Structure